Dansajjad/test/readme.md

 * in git you can set up a remote which points to another copy of your repo stored on some other pc.
 * When magee cloned down her repo it came with a remote called origin
 * we can see our existing remotes and create new ones using **git remote** & can be given names to make them descriptive
-* we'll create a remote called "beth", which points to Beth's fork: git remote add beth https://github.com/beth/2014-..
+* 3 - add - other pair's fork as a remote we'll create a remote called "beth", which points to Beth's fork: **git remote add beth https://github.com/beth/2014-...**
-* now our pair can push to Beth's fork using **git push beth master**
+* 4 - push - (git push pair master) now our pair can push to Beth's fork using **git push beth master**

 ###Standard Git Workflow